antonaca/implementation-planner/README.md

-# Implementation Planning Tool
+# 🚀 Implementation Planning Tool
-Welcome!
 This guide is designed to help you use the Implementation Planning & Tracking Tool.
 This tool will help you design, plan, and monitor your implementation projects from start to finish.
-## What is this Tool?
+## 👷 What is this Tool?
 This is a comprehensive, browser-based tool for creating a detailed implementation plan based on established implementation science frameworks.
 It helps you:
 - Structure your thinking using a logic model.
 - Select and specify evidence-based implementation strategies.